hybridsynchaadl/hybridsynchaadl.github.io/models/Drone_Formation_Double/drone_formation_double.md

 slug: /models/Drone_Rendezvous_Formation
 ---

-# Drone Formation Models with Double-Integrator Dynamics
+# Formation Drones with Double-Integrator

 This benchmark models represent the formation control of distributed drones